cacao latitudes logo

 About the Partnership

 Our cooperating partner, DeLaSelva, helps indigenous Q'eqchi' farmers generate income while respecting their traditions and the richness of their beautiful land.
-By directly supporting the conservation efforts of the Sierra de las Minal National park, this rare cacao varietal remains protected and accessible.
+By directly supporting the conservation efforts of the Sierra de las Minas National park, this rare cacao varietal remains protected and accessible.